poiyomi/PoiyomiDocs/docs/audio-link/audio-link.md

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-This is used to globally toggle Audio Link effects across the entire material though animations.
+This checkbox allows toggling Audio Link effects at runtime.

-:::tip Reminder
+:::tip
-Make sure to tag this checkbox as animated if creating toggles for this feature.
+Audio Link is enabled by default.
+To turn off Audio Link in-game, you need to animate this Toggle (checkbox) when creating toggles for Audio Link on this Material.
 Animating the [Section Header](/docs/general/locking.md#section-header-checkboxes) will not work!
-[Read More](/docs/general/locking.md#marking-properties-for-animation)
 :::

 ## Smoothing